lukeo102/PersonalSite/README.md

 - 3.c Altering my code but not drastically changing page contents for the purposes of hosting my website without permission, this includes but is not limited to:
 - 3.c.a Changing webpage words while retaining my likeness
 - 3.c.b Altering code while retaining my likeness

+4 This repository may contain copyrighted images or graphics that I have permission to use, if you are unsure if you have permission to use them do not.
+I am not responsible for any legal action or other action take against you for using images from this repository.